Oussama-Maati/my_becode_work/README.md

 ## Flag

 [CTF Flags](./Flags/) This subfolder is used to put encrypted file text containing my flags found on multiple ctf done during the bootcamp ( the public key is sent to my coach)

+## Phishing

+[Phishing Intro](./phishing/) This subfolder contain a report of somes mails to check if these are actual phishing mail or actual compagnies mail with nothing dangerous.